Example: legal entity and structure advice

 • Participation exemption.
 As explained above, no taxation of intercompany dividend payouts.

 • The 30%-ruling.
 This gives a 30% tax break on wages in certain cases.
 This can be quite a process, but it could be worth investigating.
-Check out this link for more information.
+Check out this link for more information or read our full guide on the ruling.

 • Lower corporate tax rate for innovative businesses (Innovation Box).
 The rate is set for 9% instead of the regular corporate tax rate.
 You do have to prove that what you are doing is highly innovative, which more often than not, not the case.
 More information here.
 The content/services you are creating do most likely not suffice, but perhaps you are using some sort of groundbreaking technology, that would change things.